timebetov/iOS_ToDo_MVC_Core_Data/README.md

 # Todo iOS app j'DIRN

 ## P.S.
-First of all, I am sorry if I will make mistakes.
-My English is not so good, however I'll try to explain you!
+First of all, If I make mistakes, I am sorry!
+My English is not so good, however I try to explain you!
 <img src="./assets/LaunchScreen.png" alt="Author" width="200"/>

-By the way this image made in Launch Screen :D
+By the way this image is made in Launch Screen :D
-It's my first repository.
+It is my first repository.
 And I am sorry for all... :)

 ### A fully functional EXAMPLE project written in Swift